wwcode-berlin-hackevenings/e2e-workshop/README.md

 > Update the URL in your test to https://v2.instacat.app/ and run the tests again.
 Are all test cases still green?

 <details>
-  <summary>What has changed in this new version? </summary>
+  <summary>Why is my test failing now?</summary>
-   *Tests fail for different reasons - sometimes because they are not robust against changes in the code* In this case, the only thing that changed are some CSS classes.
+   Tests fail for different reasons - sometimes because they are not robust against changes in the code.
+We want our tests to only fail when the functionality has changed / is broken.
+We try to write them in a way that they are robust against non-functional changes.

+  In this case, the only thing that changed are some CSS classes.
 If you used those to find the elements, your test might fail, even though the functionality of the site is unchanged.
-Depending on the project it can be a bad choice to use CSS classnames as selectors, if those classes might change at any point.
+Depending on the project it can be a bad choice to use CSS classnames as selectors, if those classes might change frequently.
-  A good way to select is a `data-test-id` attribute (when it is available).
+  A good way to select an element is a special data-test-id attribute (when it is available).
 </details>

-**Tips**
+** 💡 Tips**
 - You might want to extract the URL to a variable so you don't have to change it for all your test cases after each deployment.
 - You can use the find element function to look for specific HTML elements on a page
 - There is a special function to check the value of the page title